UBC Blogs Guide

 • Enabling group work by inviting students to author a website together

-• Collecting open-pedagogy assignments, where students post assignments publicly
+• Collecting open-pedagogy assignments where students submit their work publicly

 David Vogt